 The resolution of the camera starts with the manufacturer’s sensor resolution.
 A pixel (or picture element) is the smallest element of a picture.
 Each pixel consists of 3 or 4 color elements.
 The more pixels the higher the potential resolution.
 Sensor resolution starts at about 288 K pixels (VGA resolution), and are available with over 5.0 Megapixel resolution.
-IP camera manufacturers are now coming out with 8 and 10 Megapixel resolution sensors (commonly referred to as 4K resolution because there is over 4,000 pixels in the horizontal direction).
+IP camera manufacturers are now coming out with 8 and 10 Megapixel resolution sensors (commonly referred to as 4K resolution because there are over 4,000 pixels in the horizontal direction).

-The sensor resolution can also be defined by the number horizontal and vertical pixels.
+The sensor resolution can also be defined by the number of horizontal and vertical pixels.
 The ratio of pixels in the horizontal and vertical direction is called the aspect ratio (H:V ratio).
-In most cases we can choose 4:3 ratio or 16:9 ratio which is the newest format.
+In most cases, we can choose a 4:3 ratio or 16:9 ratio which is the newest format.
 For example, a camera with a resolution of 2048 x 1536 has a 3:4 ratio.
 A camera with 1920 x 1080 resolution has the 16:9 aspect ratio.
 The wider 16:9 format means that if you are looking at a parking lot you will see less sky.

 There is more to the clarity of what you see than the number of pixels in the sensor.
-For example, if you have a poor (low cost) lens on a 5 megapixel camera, the image you see will be terrible.
+For example, if you have a poor (low cost) lens on a 5-megapixel camera, the image you see will be terrible.